aptech/docs/docs/CR-printfm.rst

 Examples
 ----------------
-Here is an example of printfm being used to print a mixed numeric and character matrix:
+Here is an example of :func:`printfm` being used to print a mixed numeric and character matrix:

 ::